-If you are tired of listening to navigation reports, follow these steps to turn off Audio Guidance on your TV:
+If you’re tired of listening to navigation reports like I was, you can follow these step-by-step instructions to turn off Audio Guidance on an LG TV:

-- Press the gear icon on the remote to go to Settings.
+- Press the Gear icon on your remote to open your LG TV’s settings.

 - Scroll down to “All Settings.”